 - proof of passing English as a foreign language at level C1 or higher in one of the following tests: TOEFL, IELTS, Cambridge ESOL, TELC, MELAB, TOEIC.

-electronic enrolment in the winter or summer semester, dates for which can be
+deadline for electronic enrolment in the winter or summer semester, dates for

-relevant academic year.
-Auditors*) cannot be enrolled in their
+for the relevant academic year.
+Auditors*) cannot be enrolled in

 Applicants should also become familiar with the Lifelong Learning Regulations prior to visiting the Student Affairs Department.